smcclab/smc-course/index.md

 must be able to attend the [weekly workshop session]({% link _workshops/index.md
 %}) perform at the [end-of-semester LENS concert]({% link _deliverables/03-lens-performance.md %}).

-{:.warn-box}

-Note: a few of the links on this website still point to the 2019 course materials---they'll be updated as the 2020 semester approaches.